Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; housing; and health and safety.

 The program offered by the Modern Language Center focuses on Spanish language and its culture in the context of Southern Spain and the Mediterranean.
-The program begins with a language placement test, and all students who do not place out of intermediate level Spanish take two language courses:
+The program begins with a language placement test, and all students who do not place out of intermediate level Spanish take two language courses (offered at different levels): one emphasizing Spanish speaking and writing and another on Spanish grammar.

-In addition, student take two or three additional classes, usually in English.
-Those proposed for fall 2018 are:
+In addition, students take two or three additional classes, usually in English.
+All courses carry 4.5 UC quarter/3.0 UC semester units.
+Those proposed for fall 2019 are:

 - Spanish Literature